-Roll-out of Limericks designation as a Wild Atlantic Way Gateway City, leveraging Limerick's proximity to the coastline for discovering what Limerick has to offer, while also being a perfect base to explore the Wild Atlantic Way.
+LIMERICK FOR TOURISM Roll out of Limericks designation as a Wild Atlantic Way Gateway City, leveraging Limerick's proximity to the coastline for discovering what Limerick has to offer, while also being a perfect base to explore the Wild Atlantic Way.
 Establish clear terms of use and utilise the new designation as an enabler for accessing domestic and international markets for leisure tourism.

-Create a City Districts tourism experience development approach focusing on the districts of the Georgian area, King's Island, Market Quarter, the Waterfront and City Centre.
+LIMERICK QUARTERS C reate a City Quarters tourism experience development approach focusing on the districts of the Georgian, Medieval / King's Island, Market Quarter and Waterfront.
 This will include a focus on the waterfront area and integrating O'Connell St as a key city hub for the enhancement of the Limerick City visitor experience.

-Placemaking and orientation - development of a consistent approach to orientation signage using the Limerick Districts model, contributing to the sense of place for Limerick.

-CITY

-Development of new city Experience Trails and Looped Walks of various distances to introduce visitor to the full range of Limerick experiences and aid visitor dispersion around the City Districts e.g., Artistic Limerick (urban art), Limerick Food Trails, Fashion Edge, local craft beer trail, Music and Trad trails.

-KING'S ISLAND Develop a master-planning approach to develop the King's Island and Nicholas Street hub to integrate all existing resources, attract new experiences and maximise the potential of footfall to existing attractions.

-Maximise the potential of existing hero attractions, assessing opportunities to upgrade the existing product offering, developing their capacity to grow visitor numbers and improve the overall visitor experience. e.g. King John's Castle, St. Mary's Cathedral, Hunt Museum, Limerick Museum and Limerick Civic Trust experiences.
+Placemaking and orientation - development of a consistent approach to orientation signage using the Limerick Quarters model, contributing to the sense of place for Limerick.
+CITY TRAILS Development of new city Experience Trails and Looped Walks of various distances to introduce visitor to the full range of Limerick experiences and aid visitor dispersion around the city quarters e.g. Artistic Limerick (urban art), Limerick Food Trails, Fashion Edge, local craft beer trail, Music and Trad trails.
+MEDIE VAL GUARTER HUB / KING'S ISLAND Develop a masterplanning approach to develop the Medieval Quarter and Nicholas Street hub to integrate all existing resources, attract new experiences and maximise the potential of footfall to existing attractions.
+URBAN ADVENTURE Maximise the potential of existing hero attractions, assessing opportunities to upgrade the existing product offering, developing their capacity to grow visitor numbers and improve the overall visitor experience. e.g. King John's Castle, St. Mary's Cathedral, Hunt Museum, Limerick Museum.
 Increase collaboration between Limerick's City and County attractions by exploring the potential in developing a Sight Seeing Pass as a collective ticketing option for Limerick.

-Increase the number of city-based saleable experiences with added emphasis on the need to develop activity experiences and the evening economy.
+Increase the number of city based saleable experiences with added emphasis on the need to develop activity experiences and the evening economy.